Skip to main content

 OAuth 2.0 Authorization Code

-Next, go to Certificates & Secrets for the app and add a new Client Secret.
-Copy the value (not ID) of the secret for future use.
+6. Navigate to Certificates & Secrets and add a new Client Secret.
+Copy the value (not ID) for future use.

-You will also need the Application (client) ID from the "Overview" page.
+7. Locate the Application (client) ID on the Overview page.

-• The Scopes your integration requires.
-You can find scopes on Microsoft Graph permissions reference, or by making test calls in the Graph Explorer.
+• Scopes: The OAuth permission scopes required by the integration.
+Scopes can be found in the Microsoft Graph permissions reference or by making test calls in the Graph Explorer.

-• Additionally, ensure the offline_access scope is included in your app registration.
-It is essential to maintain your OAuth connection and receive refresh tokens.
-Without it, users will need to re-authenticate every hour.
+Important: Ensure the offline_access scope is included in the app registration.
+This scope is essential for receiving refresh tokens.
+Without it, users must re-authenticate every hour.

-For more information regarding authenticating against the Microsoft Graph API refer to the Microsoft documentation.
+For more information on authenticating against the Microsoft Graph API, refer to the Microsoft documentation.

 InputNotesExample